-In one of our previous post we covered the Zeroth law of thermodynamics.
 Here in this post we will cover the first law of thermodynamics.
-It basically discusses on the effects of heat transfer in terms of internal energy and work done.
+It basically talks of the effects of heat transfer in terms of internal energy and work done.
 As this law is based on the concept of internal energy, we will briefly cover this before stating the 1st law of thermodynamics.

-Internal Energy – important component of 1st law of thermodynamics
+Internal Energy – important component of First Law of Thermodynamics

 Internal Energy (designated as U) of solid, liquid or gas is the result of 2 forms of energy– (1) Kinetic Energy of that object due to the translational, rotational and vibrational motion of its molecules and (2) Potential Energy of that object due to the configuration or separation of its molecules.